-In one of the more in-depth and wide-ranging Q&A sessions on the freakonomics blog has run, Daniel Kahneman, whose new book is called Thinking, Fast and Slow, answered 22 questions posted by readers.
+In one of the most in-depth and wide-ranging Q&A sessions held by the Freakonomics blog, Daniel Kahneman answered 22 new questions about his book Thinking, Fast and Slow.

 Three of the questions that caught my attention:

 Q. As you found, humans will take huge, irrational risks to avoid taking a loss.
 Couldn’t that explain why so many Penn State administrators took the huge risk of not disclosing a sexual assault?

 A. In such a case, the loss associated with bringing the scandal into the open now is large, immediate and easy to imagine, whereas the disastrous consequences of procrastination are both vague and delayed.
 This is probably how many cover-up attempts begin.
 If people were certain that cover-ups would have very bad personal consequences (as happened in this case), we may see fewer cover-ups in future.
 From that point of view, the decisive reaction of the board of the University is likely to have beneficial consequences down the road.

 Q. Problems in healthcare quality may be getting worse before they get better, and there are countless difficult decisions that will have to be made to ensure long-term system improvement.
 But on a daily basis, doctors and nurses and patients are each making a variety of decisions that shape healthcare on a smaller but more tangible level.
 How can the essence of Thinking, Fast and Slow be extracted and applied to the individual decisions that patients and providers make so that the quality of healthcare is optimized?